 The term OPC as used here, refers to a repositor of genealogically related materials such as (but not limited to) Church register transcripts, land tax assessments and census information, and the OPC should in no way be confused with the County Council appointed Parish Clerks.
 All OPCs are unpaid volunteers who are willing to assist others in their genealogical research.

 (The idea of a One-Place Studies (OPS) scheme was initiated independently, and somewhat earlier than that of Online Parish Clerks, by John Dowding and Colin Mills.
 By analogy to the idea of a One-Name Study, a One-Place Study scheme involves volunteer(s) who are working actively to compile or produce complete transcriptions or name indexes of all the major extant sets of pre-1900 primary records of genealogical or historical relevance for particular places, such as a parish, village or hamlet.
 An OPS scheme can in fact be regarded as a variant or extension of the OPC scheme.
-The Register of One Place Studies is a listing of OPS schemes in England and elsewhere, containing this Devon section.
+The Register of One Place Studies is a listing of OPS schemes in England and elsewhere which contains a small number of Devon entries.

 The present page provides below a listing of all the Devon parishes for which there is an Online Parish Clerk, giving links relevant GENUKI/Devon parish page in which details of the Clerk can be found, under "Genealogy".